 Over the last 50 years, K-style gutters have been the most common type of gutters among homeowners.
 These gutters, which resemble the letter K when you look at them from a side view, tend to hold more water than other types of gutters.
 This is due to their unique shape—which also makes them less likely to leak or bend with added weight from rainwater.
 They also give off the appearance of crown molding near your home’s roofing.

 K-style gutters are the most popular style for new home gutter systems in the U.S.

 K-style gutters are generally made from aluminum, but can also come in vinyl, copper, or galvanized steel.
 They come in sizes from 5 to 8 inches wide, but can be customized if needed.
 Most homes require a 5 or 6 inch k-style gutter.
 Only large homes will require gutters wider than 6 inches.

 K-style seamless gutters, the most common type, typically come in 10 to 20 foot sections, which can be easily installed by a professional gutter contractor.

 There are several reasons that K-style gutters are so popular among modern homes today, including:

 Despite the benefits, this style of gutters may not be the right choice for every homeowner.
-There are downsides to K-style gutters, including:
+There are a few downsides to K-style gutters, including:

-The cost of K-style gutters is generally between $1,400 and $3,000 to install, with the national average being about $1,500.
-Per linear foot, these gutters cost $3 to $23, depending on the material you choose.
+Keep in mind that the total cost of the project depends on the material of k-style gutters you choose.
 For instance, aluminum and vinyl k-style gutters will be more affordable but less durable, while steel k-style gutters will be more durable but costly.

 Half-round gutters, which look like a tube that has been cut in two, are an excellent choice for homes that were built prior to the 1950s with more rounded features.
 They are also commonly used on modern homes that do not have angular roofs (which best accommodate K-style gutters), or feature brick or natural stone siding.